Rubic Documents

 Swaps in our SDK separated to two different type of swaps:

-- Cross-chain swaps: Rubic's protocol offers easy trading for more than 15,000+ assets across Polygon, BNB Smart Chain, Ethereum, Avalanche, MoonRiver, Fantom, Solana, Harmony, Arbitrum, Aurora, NEAR, and Telos networks, using our custom and unique Cross-Chain Protocol.
+• Cross-chain swaps: Rubic's protocol offers easy trading for more than 15,000+ assets across Polygon, BNB Smart Chain, Ethereum, Avalanche, MoonRiver, Fantom, Solana, Harmony, Arbitrum, Aurora, NEAR, Telos and other networks, using our custom and unique Cross-Chain Protocol.
 We utilize liquidity pools and our own smart contracts, Rubic provides an extremely easy-to-use Cross-Chain solution to all traders.
-Cross-Chain swaps are available between 12 major networks right now
+Cross-Chain swaps are available between 80+ major networks right now

 fromToken: